hindutva/hindutva.github.io/main/social-cultivation/clan/ethnic-shifts/v1/tp_mahAdevan/02_Shection_A_The_MahAbhArata_Epic_and_Its_Rechensions.md

 +++
-title = "02 ṣection ā: ṭhe ṃahābhārata êpic and īts ṛecensions"
+title = "02 Section A: ṭhe Mahābhārata epic and its recensions"

 +++
 I start with Sukthankar’s master chart of the recensional history for the epic as a whole: